2024-2025 Course Catalog

 Post-graduate teacher certification

 Students who have graduated from Lawrence or another college or university may be certified for licensure through Lawrence’s teacher education program.
-Elementary/middle school (K-9) certification typically takes two years, while secondary (4-12) or all-levels (PK-12) certification in specific subject areas typically takes one-and-a-half years, including student teaching.
+Elementary/middle school (K-9) certification typically takes two years, while secondary (4-12) or all-levels (K-12) certification in specific subject areas typically takes one-and-a-half years, including student teaching.
 Program length may vary depending on undergraduate major and coursework.

 To be admitted, graduates must demonstrate a 3.000 major GPA in their subject area or attain a qualifying score on the relevant subject area test (Praxis II or ACTFL).
 A minimum of ten courses in the major subject or seven courses in the minor may be accepted in lieu of the official Lawrence major or minor.
 Graduates must also have completed (or complete) the equivalent of Lawrence’s general education requirements.